HDembinski/numba-stats/README.md

 ![](docs/_static/voigt.pdf.svg)
 ![](docs/_static/bernstein.density.svg)

-The functions `voigt.pdf`, `t.cdf`, and `t.ppf` do not run faster than the SciPy versions, because we call the respective SciPy implementation written in FORTRAN.
-The advantage provided by `numba_stats` here is that you can call these functions from other numba-JIT'ed functions, which is not possible with the SciPy implementations.
+The functions `voigt.pdf`, `t.cdf`, and `t.ppf` do not run faster than the `scipy` versions, because we call the respective `scipy` implementation written in FORTRAN.
+The advantage provided by `numba_stats` here is that you can call these functions from other `numba`-JIT'ed functions, which is not possible with the `scipy` implementations.

 ## Documentation

 To get documentation, please use `help()` in the Python interpreter.

-Functions with equivalents in `scipy.stats` follow the Scipy calling conventions exactly.
-These conventions are sometimes a bit unusual, for example, in case of the exponential, the log-normal or the uniform distribution.
-See the SciPy docs for details.
+Functions with equivalents in `scipy.stats` follow the `scipy` calling conventions exactly, except for distributions starting with `trunc...`, which follow a different convention, since the `scipy` behavior is very impractical.
+Even so, note that the `scipy` conventions are sometimes a bit unusual, particular in case of the exponential, the log-normal, and the uniform distribution.
+See the `scipy` docs for details.

 ## Contributions